RohitDhankar/learn-flask/aws_instance/aws-cli_update.md

 ```
 #
 #
-- FOOBAR_ERROR as seen below while creating the
+- FOOBAR_ERROR as seen below while creating the LAMBDA FUNC
 - The notification destination service region is not valid for the bucket location constraint
 - ScreenCapture of the ERROR ==
+- Solved by changing REGION of S3 Buckets - to be same as REGION of the LAMBDA FUNC's
 ```
 ```
 #